jianhuupenn/SpaGCN/script/README.md

                         Spatial domain detection using SpaGCN.
 Paths to h5ad and csv files are required.
   -clusters CLUSTERS    Number of clusters for spatial domains.
 It is used in combination with command: spatial_domains.
   -start START          Start value for search l.
 It is used in combination with command: spatial_domains.
-  -identify_csv IDENTIFY_CSV IDENTIFY_CSV
+  -identify_svg IDENTIFY_SVG IDENTIFY_SVG
                         Identify SVGs.
 Paths to h5ad gene matrix and h5ad results files are required.
   -identify_meta IDENTIFY_META IDENTIFY_META
                         Identify Meta Gene.
 Paths to h5ad gene matrix and h5ad results files are required.
   -multiple_tissue MULTIPLE_TISSUE MULTIPLE_TISSUE MULTIPLE_TISSUE MULTIPLE_TISSUE
                         Multiple tissue sections analysis.Paths to h5ad first tissue, h5ad second tissue, tif first tissue and tif second tissue files are required.
   -pixels PIXELS PIXELS
                         The x and y coordinates for pixels are typed here.
 It is used in combination with commands: integrate_gene, spatial_domains, identify_meta.
   -arrays ARRAYS ARRAYS
                         The x and y coordinates for arrays are typed here.
-It is used in combination with commands: spatial_domains, identify_csv, identify_meta.
+It is used in combination with commands: spatial_domains, identify_svg, identify_meta.
   -raws RAWS RAWS RAWS RAWS
                         The x array, y array, x pixel and y pixel coordinates for rows are typed here.
-It is used in combination with commands: identify_csv, identify_meta.
+It is used in combination with commands: identify_svg, identify_meta.
   -read_keys READ_KEYS  Print all keys found in your file.
   -read_specific_keys READ_SPECIFIC_KEYS READ_SPECIFIC_KEYS